-- Allocating funds year by year on a prioritised basis, ensuring that the most risk affected assets are rehabilitated - Modelling long term consolidated renewal expenditure requirements over 10 years - Detailing renewal requirements and associated funding requirements for the delivery program and budget cycle over ongoing four year periods - Consultation with relevant stakeholders regarding funding required and consideration of funding options - Allocating additional renewal funding per year to reduce the need for reactive maintenance - Seek supplementary funding from various sources (government grants, contributions).
+- Allocating funds year by year on a prioritised basis, ensuring that the most risk affected assets are rehabilitated - Modelling renewal expenditure requirements over 10 years - Detailing renewal requirements and associated funding requirements for the delivery program and budget cycle over ongoing four year periods - Consultation with relevant stakeholders regarding funding required and consideration of funding options - Allocating additional renewal funding per year to reduce the need for reactive maintenance - Seek supplementary funding from various sources (government grants, contributions).

 Council currently dedicates approximately \$20m a year towards asset renewal.
 Current modelling and condition assessments indicate that there isn't a maintenance gap and the backlog is also reducing.
-With the recent special rate variation and LIRS funding, the backlog will be totally minimised by 2023 - 2024.
+With the recent special rate variation and LIRS funding, the backlog will be reduced to manageable levels in the coming years.
 The Long Term Financial Plan provides more details on this topic.